-- 1) Employee alleges that although her RIF Notice stated that she would be separated on November 21, 2010, she contends that the separation was actually effectuated on the date of the RIF Notice, October 22, 2010.
-She states that she was required to return all of Agency's equipment, her identification badge, was told not to report to any assigned worksite or central administration offices, and was escorted out of the building.
-Employee believes that due these actions, Agency did not satisfy the thirty (30) day notice.
-She also indicates that the RIF Notice did not give any reasons or cause for the RIF. - 2) Employee claims that Chancellor Rhee abused D.C.
-Code §1-624.08 and authorized the instant RIF to dismiss specific employees and avoid using adverse action procedures. - 3) Employee claims Chancellor Rhee was not the head of Agency on the effective date of the RIF, November 21, 2010.
+- 1) In support of her contention that she was on detail, Employee submits documentation showing a detail placement to the Placement Specialist position in October 2008.
+14 - 2) Employee alleges that although her RIF Notice stated that she would be separated on November 21, 2010 her separation was actually effectuated on the date of the RIF Notice, October 22, 2010, thus, Agency did not satisfy the thirty (30) day notice.
+Employee indicates that the RIF Notice did not give any reasons or cause for the RIF.
+She states that she was also sent an email telling her to report to Agency's Central Office, where she was then informed of her separation. - 3) She claims that Chancellor Rhee abused D.C.
+Code §1-624.08 and authorized the instant RIF to dismiss specific employees and avoid using adverse action procedures. - 4) Employee alleges Chancellor Rhee was not the head of Agency on the effective date of the RIF, November 21, 2010.
 Employee claims that Chancellor Rhee was not authorized to identify her position to be abolished because she announced her resignation on October 13, 2010, and there was no other indication of another resignation date.
-She alleges that because Chancellor Rhee was no longer employed by Agency, she improperly issued the RIF Notice dated October 22, 2010. - 4) She also questions the use of, and reasons for contracting out the positions eliminated in the instant RIF, as described in the October 8, 2010, RIF Authorization submitted by Agency.
+She alleges that because Chancellor Rhee was no longer employed by Agency, she improperly issued the RIF Notice dated October 22, 2010. - 5) Employee questions the statement in the RIF Notice that there is a limited right to appeal a RIF to this Office, citing a portion of the Washington Teacher's Union17 case, noting the following: "At the time of its creation, the Council described the OEA as an independent, personnel appeals authority which will hear all personnel related employee appeals", with Employee adding emphasis on the word 'all.'
+18 - 6) She also questions the use of, and reasons for contracting out the positions eliminated in the instant RIF, as described in the October 8, 2010, RIF Authorization submitted by Agency.
 Employee takes particular issue with Agency's assertion that it would now "be able to establish incentive structures that encourage contactors to address the needs of DCPS students without encouraging the contractors to act in such a manner as to preserve their jobs."
 She states that based on this intention, the RIF was not the appropriate action to be taken.
 Employee also suggests that if she was addressing the needs of students to preserve her job, "then the Chancellor was obligated to follow Title 5, Adverse Action Procedures of the CBA between the Council of School Officers and DCPS."
-15 - 5) She alleges that there was no true budgetary reduction because the NPU received a 7% increase according to the District of Columbia Annual Operating Budget/Capitol Plan for FY 2010.
-Employee also claims that the costs associated with replacing Placement Specialists in NPU by hiring contractors exceeded the amount of money proposed to be saved by conducting the instant RIF.
+19 - 7) She alleges that there was no true budgetary reduction because the NPU received a 7% increase according to the District of Columbia Annual Operating Budget/Capitol

 15 Employee Brief, p.
-3 (November 13, 2012).
+2 (March 8, 2013).